 This course focuses on the scientific foundations of conservation.
 We will address major threats to biodiversity and discuss approaches for overcoming these threats in ways that balance the needs of people and nature.
-Students will gain a greater understanding of the major principles and contemporary issues in Conservation Biology, while practicing techniques for communicating conservation science to diverse audiences.
+Students will gain a greater understanding of the major principles and contemporary issues in Conservation Biology.
 This interactive class emphasizes student involvement and participation.
-Although there will be regular lectures by the instructor and guest speakers, the focus of the course will be on student-led in-class discussions, writing assignments, and presentations.
+Although there will be regular lectures by the instructor and guest speakers, the focus of the course will be on student-led in-class discussions.